MediaComem/comem-archidep/ex/config-through-environment.md

 $> git clone https://github.com/MyUser/comem-archidep-php-todo-exercise.git
 ```

+> Make sure that you are cloning a repository that belongs to you, because you
+> are going to modify it.
+[Fork](https://guides.github.com/activities/forking/)
+> one of your colleagues' repositories if necessary.

 Modify the first few lines of `index.php` to take configuration values from the
 environment if available.